 Additionally, startups are prone to making mistakes that can make SaaS costs skyrocket.
 If you can avoid the most common mistakes, you can avoid scope creep, wasting the budget, and eventual money loss due to failures.
 Let us warn you about a couple of them.

-Automation.
-QA typically takes up to one-third of the time the programmers have spent coding your app.
-If your team tests manually, you will be paying for the QA staff’s every working hour.
 If the testing process is automated, errors are easier to find.
 Spending some time upfront to build automated tests will save you money in the long run.
 These tests will still be useful after your SaaS product is launched.

 Flexibility with hosting plans.
 After defining your SaaS application’s specific needs, research into the cloud platforms and their prices and plans.